nodeGame/NDDB/README.md

 ### Hashing

-Define a custom hash function that creates a new view on each of the painters in the database:
+Define a custom hash function that creates a new view for each of the painters in the database:

 ```javascript